Corporate Governance | The Board | Chairman and CEO | Directors' Independence | Board Committees

 Terms of Reference of the Audit Committee can be viewed here.

-The Directors have engaged an independent professional firm to conduct a review of the Group's internal control systems, including financial, operational and compliance.
+The Directors have engaged an independent professional firm to conduct a review of the Group's risk management and internal control systems, including financial, operational and compliance controls.

 Remuneration Committee